spoulson/Itinerary/README.markdown

    "Every Friday at 5:30 pm for 1 hour, except on holidays", for any given time range.
  - Parse expressions to an Itinerary `ISchedule` object at runtime.
  - `ISchedule` provides `IEnumerable` of timed events within any given time range.
- - Perform complex boolean set math on recurring patterns of timed events.
+ - Perform complex boolean set math on schedules.
  - Change `ISchedule` properties programmatically, then reserialize back to TDL expression string.

 ### What *doesn't* Itinerary do?
  - Does not actively run tasks on a schedule.
 That's your job.
-   For that, check out http://quartznet.sf.net and the ItineraryTrigger class in the solution.
+   For that, check out [QuartzNet](http://quartznet.sf.net) and the `ItineraryTrigger` class in the solution.
  - Does not perform timezone interpretation or computation.
 All date/times are timezone agnostic.

 ### Why use Itinerary?